-In Missouri, Kansas and other states, methamphetamine’s status as a relatively high-profile drug may work against those who have been charged with manufacturing, distributing or possessing meth.
+In Missouri, Kansas and other states, methamphetamine is considered a highly addictive dangerous drug which impacts those who have been charged with manufacturing, distributing, or possessing meth.
 After all, no judge or prosecutor wants to be perceived as being “soft” on methamphetamine crimes.

 Facing Methamphetamine Charges In Kansas

-The federal and state criminal justice systems regard methamphetamine offenses so seriously that prosecutors may push harder for arraignments, convictions and harsh sentencing.
-Plus, mandatory sentencing guidelines limit the discretion judge’s have in sentencing matters.
+The federal and state criminal justice systems regard methamphetamine offenses so seriously that prosecutors may push harder for higher bonds, convictions and harsh sentencing.
+Plus, mandatory sentencing guidelines limit the discretion judges have in sentencing matters.
 Manufacturing and distribution sentences may include:

-Meth charges can effectively end your life if they result in convictions.
-At Billam & Henderson, LLC Attorneys at Law, we don’t think you should be punished forever for a momentary lapse in judgment.
+Meth charges can negatively impact your life if they result in convictions.
+At Billam & Henderson, LLC Attorneys at Law, we do not think you should be punished forever for a drug conviction.
 We believe that every crime is defensible and work tirelessly to help every client devise the best courtroom strategy for their situation.

 How Methamphetamine Accusations Work

 Prosecutors use many tactics to convince a jury of your guilt.
-This may include them misrepresenting basic facts or even trying to paint a picture that makes you out to be a criminal mastermind.
-Since federal law prohibits a range of chemical substances including those that contain any detectable amount of methamphetamine, law enforcement officials have ample leeway to portray your alleged offense as more serious than it actually was.
+This may include painting a picture of you as a criminal mastermind or attempting to show the methamphetamine was not for personal use.
+Since federal law prohibits a range of chemical substances including those that contain any detectable amount of methamphetamine, law enforcement officials will take these charges seriously.

 Discussing your situation with a Billam & Henderson, LLC Attorneys at Law, attorney can help.
-Our 30 combined years of experience arguing cases in Kansas and Missouri courts gives us the aggressive, proactive attitude we need to represent you in the face of stacked odds.
+Our nearly 40 combined years of experience arguing cases in Kansas and Missouri courts gives us the aggressive, proactive approach you need to represent you in the face of stacked odds.
 Learn more about your criminal defense options by sending us a message online or calling us at (913) 782-4030 today.